Use NotchPad while presenting or screen sharing.

 When Ghost Privacy is enabled, NotchPad can stay visible on your Mac while being hidden from screen shares and screen recordings.
-That means your personal notes, checklist, demo script, or client context can stay in front of you without becoming part of the audience view.
+Your checklist, demo script, links, or client context can stay in front of you without becoming part of the audience view.

 Simple version: you can read NotchPad while presenting.
 The audience does not need to see NotchPad.